 Opioid Use Disorder Treatment for US Veterans

-If you are experiencing the signs and symptoms of opioid use disorder and are ready to reach out for help, reach out to Sunrise Veterans Health.
+If you are experiencing the signs and symptoms of opioid use disorder and are ready to reach out for help, reach out to Sunrise Rehabilitation and Recovery.
 We have physicians and mental health professionals experienced with Veterans dealing with chronic pain who then find themselves addicted to opioids.
 Our mental health staff can also help Veterans recover from the underlying issues of addiction.
 Some of these include mental health disorders common among vets, like post-traumatic stress disorder (PTSD).
 Visit our admissions page today to begin your recovery journey.